 I was just informed that a tax lien on my house was just sold at auction.
 Does that mean someone bought my house?

 No. If a tax lien was levied against your house and sold at a NJ municipality tax sale auction, it usually means that the township created the lien due to delinquent property taxes and then sold that lien to a 3rd party.
 That 3rd party only purchased the lien against your house and not your actual house.
 You can call your tax collector to confirm.
 You can also contact us and we will research publicly available records (or tell you how to do it yourself if you wish) and determine whether or not ownership of your house changed hands.
 We also have contacts with title companies who will run a free or low cost lien search for you as a favor to us if needed.

 Chances are, if a lien was actually levied against your house recently, you’re the still the owner.
 But give us a call to make sure!

 Now that I have a tax lien against my home, when will it go to foreclosure?

 That really depends on the date the lien was placed on your property along with the aggressiveness of the 3rd party who purchased the lien.
 State law says that in most cases, the 3rd party who owns the lien has to wait 2 years after their purchase before they can begin foreclosure proceedings.
-In other cases, the 3rd party only has to wait 6 months.
+In other cases, the 3rd party can foreclose almost immediately.
 For specifics on your situation, consult an attorney or simply contact us.

 I just found out my home is in foreclosure, what do I do?